microsoft/TypeScript-Handbook/pages/advanced/Modules.md

   ```

 A key feature of modules in TypeScript is that two different modules will never contribute names to the same scope.
-Because the consumer of a module decides what name to assign it, there's no need to proactively wrap up the exported symbols in a namespace.
+Because the consumer of a module decides what name to assign it, you don't need to wrap up the exported symbols in a namespace.

-To reiterate why you shouldn't try to namespace your module contents, the general idea of namespacing is to provide logical grouping of constructs and to prevent name collisions.
+Basically, both namespaces and modules (1) provide logical grouping and (2) prevent name collisions.
-Because the module file itself is already a logical grouping, and its top-level name is defined by the code that imports it, it's unnecessary to use an additional module layer for exported objects.
+You don't need both.

 Here's a revised example: